OttawaNerdCorp/blog/bizdev.md

 However, as the CEO and sole shareholder of my own company I believe I am entitled to make inadvisable decisions if I consider them to be in the company's best interest.

 Taking into consideration the above points, no proposed other alternatives are as satisfying as `Ottawa Nerd Corp`.
-I therefore contend that overhead of incorporation is worth it to have the name I want.
+I therefore contend that the overhead of a corporation is worth having the business name I want.

 A company is, as Yuval Harrarri said, only as good as its name. <!-- TODO: get actual quote >